 - Enrichment adventures are both satisfying and settling.
 They should be part of every dog's repertoire!

 - Not all dogs understand how to relax without being exhausted.
 Practicing relaxing may seem odd, but can be a very helpful skill for high-strung dogs.
 Dr. Karen Overall's Relaxation protocol is one well-regarded method for teaching dogs how to "take a breath".

 - At-home enrichment exercises are a great way to keep high-energy, active dogs busy and out of trouble.

-4. Dogs whose energy and attention is pulled every which way by overwhelming distractions in the environment
+4. Dogs whose energy and attention are pulled every-which-way by overwhelming distractions in the environment.

 Tips for living and working with dogs that lack focus:

 - Focus is a skill that can be taught and practiced.
 Start out (like with any training) in quiet, non-distracting places and situations, then gradually add in distractions.
 There are two basic aspects to focus training.
 One is teaching your dog to focus on you.
 The other is teaching your dog how to focus on a specific task or lesson, rather than getting overwhelmed by all the goings-on around him.

 - Dr. Karen Overall's Relaxation protocol can be used to teach calmness, which can ultimately help focus.